teenie-quaggard/DRINKIO/README.md

 ### Proud of 🎯
 1. Taking TONS of breaks
 2. Really working as a team and not independently
-3. Keeping light, even at the worst of times
+3. Keeping light, even at the worst of times<br>
 ![gif](https://media.giphy.com/media/BBkKEBJkmFbTG/giphy.gif)

 ### Stretch goals ⏳